-Maths homework, based on the development of fluent recall of number facts, is set every three weeks.
+Maths homework, based on the development of fluent recall of number facts is set weekly, matching the progression set out n our key skills progression document.
 However, in addition, please also look for other ways in which you can help to develop their maths skills and knowledge out of school by:

 – looking for and talking about maths around you (for example: time, money, measure).